Pterophyllum altum Dantume wild form - Freshwater Angelfish

 Use high-quality pellets plus frozen foods such as bloodworm, brine shrimp, mysis and daphnia.
 Feed small portions and remove leftovers.

-Can I use on this fish?
+Can I use WELCOME10 on this fish?

+First-time customers can use WELCOME10 for 10% off eligible livestock orders.
 Livestock is sent by licensed live-animal courier where live-animal shipping applies, with our Live Arrival Guarantee.

 26–30°C · pH 5.5–7 · 200L